-The bill requires the department of agriculture to periodically report on its expenditures to the office of state planning and budgeting and the general assembly.
+The act requires the department of agriculture to periodically report on its expenditures to the office of state planning and budgeting and the general assembly.

 (Note: This summary applies to this bill as enacted.)